-When we discussed carbs and sugar in the last module, the end recommendation was that sugar was better, but that all carbs were more or less good for your metabolism.
+When we discussed carbs and sugar in the other metabolism articles, the end recommendation was that sugar was better, but that all carbs were more or less good for your metabolism.

 But when it comes to fats in your diet, it is a much different story.

 PUFAs are all around terrible for your health and metabolism, as we will soon discuss.